 Unlike most of the Loire valley castles, that present a single identifiable style, the Chateau at Blois comprises various buildings that were built over the course of several centuries (from the 13th century to the 17th century), and thus consists of a series of different styles.
 This variety is best seen in the central courtyard where the structures from various epochs can clearly be seen.

-From April to September there is also a 'Son et Lumière' show in the castle courtyard every evening, which is also very impressive and a great way to help understand the history of the castle and the important events that took place here.
+From April to September there is a 'Son et Lumière' show in the castle courtyard every evening, which is impressive and a great way to help understand the history of the castle and the important events that took place here.

-Map of Chateau de Blois and places to visit
+Map of Chateau de Blois and places nearby

 Visit near Chateau de Blois with France This Way reviews